-As presented in Figure 7, the marginal spaces were mainly appropriated for informal commerce in the morning (8:00-11: 00a.m).
-At the same time, the residents prefer to use the spaces for leisure and social activities in the evening (4:00-7: 00p.m).
-The reason for this can be linked to the fact that IIe-Ife is in a tropical country with high humidity and temperature throughout the year.
+The marginal spaces were mainly appropriated for informal commerce in the morning between 8:00 a.m. and 11:00 a.m. (as shown in Figure 10).
+At the same time, the residents prefer to use the spaces for leisure and social activities in the evening between 4:00 p.m. and 7:00 p.m.
+The reason for this can be linked to the fact that lle-lfe is in a tropical country with high humidity and temperature throughout the year.
 Thus, it might be very uncomfortable for the residents to spend time in the spaces in the afternoon.
-This finding is in agreement with that of Sreetheran (2017) and Kerishnana, Maruthaveeran, and Maulan (2020), where it was found that in tropical countries, people usually avoided hot afternoons and preferred to visit open spaces in the morning and evening.
+This finding is in agreement with that of Sreetheran (2017) and Kerishnana, Maruthaveeran and Maulan (2020), where it was found that in tropical countries, people usually avoided hot afternoons and preferred to visit open spaces in the morning and evening.
 The results also showed that 63.7% of the residents prefer to visit the open spaces on weekdays, while 36.3% prefer using spaces on weekends.
-Additionally, the study established that the use of the marginal spaces varied according to socioeconomic attributes (See Table 3).
+Additionally, the study established that the use of the marginal spaces varied according to socioeconomic attributes (as shown in Table 3).